-If you have any symptoms that are troubling you or you feel unwell, tell your doctor or nurse straight away.
-Make sure you have details of who to contact if you are worried.

-For more information on the side-effects of chemotherapy or a copy of the booklet Understanding chemotherapy and other cancer drugs, call our Support Line on 1800 200 700 or visit a Daffodil Centre.
+Other side-effects include headaches, a loss of appetite and an itchy rash or dry skin.
+For the effects of chemotherapy on fertility see page 105.
+If you have any other side-effect or symptom that concerns you, tell your doctor or nurse straight away.
+They will give you advice.
+For more information on the side-effects of chemotherapy or for a copy of the booklet Understanding chemotherapy and other cancer drugs, call our Support Line on 1800 200 700 or visit a Daffodil Centre.
 You can also look at our website www.cancer.ie for tips on coping with different side-effects.